PROBABILITY AND STATISTICS - 2024/5

 The learning and teaching methods include:

-1 x 1 hour seminar (once every fortnight for ten weeks) for guided discussion of solutions to problem sheets (provided to students in advance for completion to reinforce their understanding and guide their learning).
+Five seminars for guided discussion of solutions to problem sheets (provided to students in advance) to reinforce their understanding and guide their learning.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.